Kentucky’s Red River Gorge: Stunning & Seductive

 Even though East-Central Kentucky’s Red River Gorge (commonly called “The Red” or “The Gorge” around these parts) is managed by the U.S. Forest Service, rock-climbing is allowed within its borders.
 Good thing, too, because climbers are drawn here from across the globe to experience what many consider one of the top 10 climbing destinations in the world.

 As the owner of Red River Gorge Cabin Rentals, Ian Teal is an experienced climber himself.
-I was able to spend some time with him while staying at one of his 60 rental cabins perched atop a mountain at Cliffview Resort, just minutes from the Gorge.
+You can glean some of his expertise while staying at one of his 60 rental cabins perched atop a mountain at Cliffview Resort, just minutes from the Gorge.

 The arches are what keep me coming back.
 The Gorge holds more than 100 natural sandstone arches of every size and shape, with more still being discovered in tucked-away places throughout this massive 29,000-acre canyon system.